 And internet providers haven’t helped.
 For many homeowners, ISPs’ inflated promises of guaranteed WiFi everywhere are, in reality, hollow.
 However, the marketing sets the tone (and price expectations) that are then hard to prise from the collective psyche.

-In spite of this tendency to offer WiFi as the one and only solution, most modern new-build housing now comes with network cabling pre-installed.
+In spite of this tendency to see WiFi as the one and only solution, most modern new-build housing now comes with network cabling pre-installed.
 Developers seem to have cottoned on to something.
 There’s definitely a reason for that.

 Top 7 excuses for avoiding data cabling your home – and why they don’t really stack up